“We require a visible past, a visible continuum, a visible myth of origin,

 (Jean Baudrillard – Simulacra and Simulation)

 The Memory of Ghosts stems from a desire to explore my family’s collective memory and construct an understanding of my own cultural and familial identity.
-I’m a citizen of two countries: South Africa as my birth country and the place I have lived all my life, and Germany as my ancestral home, a place I have never lived in but feel a deep connection to through my home experiences.
-This split between cultural and geographic origin has led me to search for my place in German culture within my family narrative.
-However, due to the devastation of the second World War, most of my German family heritage was lost.
-Death, loss and voluntary amnesia have left holes within my family narrative.
+I’m a citizen of two countries: South Africa as my birth country and the place I have lived all my life, and Germany as my ancestral home, a place I have never lived in but feel a connection to through my home experiences.
+This split between cultural and geographic origin has led me to search for my identity within my family narrative.
+However, due to the destruction of the second World War, most of my family material heritage was lost.
+Death, loss, voluntary amnesia and silencing of history have left holes within my family narrative.
 The second world war therefore represents a form of curtain behind which my family history can only be glimpsed at through surviving anecdotes and relic photographs that have mostly been either completely or partially decontextualised.
 Their time, relevance and the emotional weight of the subjects captured can only be guessed at.
-The tragedy of never being able to recover the full picture of my family history has always haunted me.

 The images I used as subject matter are all photographs that I recovered from my family archive.
 Much like stills captured from a film reel, these photographs are fragments taken from a decaying chronicle.
 The photographic image acts as a reservoir for our collective memory, as evidence that told events actually happened, and as a memento mori – a way for us to reflect on our brief role within a much larger narrative that’s still developing.